Building with Hebel

 To install Hebel below finished ground level:

-- A 25mm clearance should be provided between the underside of the panel or block and unfinished ground level to eliminate moisture penetration.
-NOTE: It is the responsibility of the builder to ensure that the installation is in accordance to AS3660 – Termite management.
+NOTE: It is the responsibility of the builder to ensure that a suitable termite protection system is installed in accordance to AS3660 – Termite management.

-- Apply Hebel Sealer (or equivalent, but ensuring compatibility with acrylic coatings) to the base of the Hebel panels for 200mm up the external surface of the panel that is in contact with the ground.
-Ensure sealed panel is not embedded any more than 100mm below the ground.
+- Where Hebel panels are embedded below finished ground level, apply Hebel Sealer (or equivalent, but ensuring compatibility with acrylic coatings) to the base of the for a minimum height of 200mm from the base of the panel.
+Ensure the sealed panels are not embedded any more than 100mm below finished ground or external pavement level.

 Please refer to the Coatings section and seek the advice of an experienced renderer.